Forest History

 FORESTRY IN A GLOBAL CONTEXT

 Roger Sands.
-An introductory text setting world forestry in the context of social, environmental, historical, economic & conservation issues.
-Focuses on the world's forests and how people have related to them & how they have been used since the time of hunter-gatherers until today.
-Examines: the development of forests, grassland & humans from the Devonian through to the Age of Agriculture; the factors determining the distribution of forests; the classification of forest types, the value & benefits of the forest; forest products & their associated trade.
-Also concentrates on current patterns of deforestation & reforestation, sustainable forest management, the role of plantations & the current issues in forestry and the future.
+An introductory text setting world forestry in the context of social, environmental, historical, economic and conservation issues.
+Focuses on the world's forests and how people have related to them and how they have been used since the time of hunter-gatherers until today.
+Examines: the development of forests, grassland and humans from the Devonian through to the Age of Agriculture; the factors determining the distribution of forests; the classification of forest types, the value and benefits of the forest; forest products and their associated trade.
+Also concentrates on current patterns of deforestation and reforestation, sustainable forest management, the role of plantations and the current issues in forestry and the future.
 6-3/4 x 9-1/4, 280p, 35 b&w illustrations, 2005.

 GREEN HORIZONS: The Forests and Foresters of Nova Scotia